dustinpfister/blog_posts/_posts/lodash_drop.md

 Pretty straight forward, but is _.drop a good example of why one should use lodash?
 After all is it really all that hard to do something like this in plain old vanilla javaScript?
 What about Array.shift, Array.splice, and Array.slice?
 Good question lets take a look at these vanilla javaScript alternatives for a moment then.

-## What does Array.shift do?
+## 2 - What does Array.shift do?

 It returns the first element from the beginning of the Array, and it also directly modifies the Array that it is invoked on resulting in an array that is now one element shorter each time it is called.
+So although it can be used as a way to remove one element from the beginning of an array also it does work a little differently.

 ```js
 var arr = [1,2,3,4,5,6],